skorotkiewicz/techlog/_posts/2017-01-10-tiny-irc-doc.md

 `/msg chanserv flags #channel yournick +oO`

-5. Set topic lock:
+5. Set topic lock ON or OFF:

 `/msg ChanServ SET #channel TOPICLOCK {ON | OFF}`

-If you’ve only set the little o flag, your users must tell chanserv to temporarily turn them into operators when they need it.
+If you have only set the lowercase letter +o, you must type the command below when you re-join the channel to become an operator again:

 `/msg chanserv op #channel`